Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/01_display_a_3d_ship/index.md

     }
 ```

-We won't use the `SpriteBatch` to draw until the UI part of the tutorial, but it worth mentioning.
+You already know the `SpriteBatch` from the 2D tutorial.
+We won't use it to draw until the UI part of the tutorial, but it worth mentioning.

 ### Drawing the player and using the GraphicsDevice